-Kenneth Arrow pioneered ideas in examining the economics of these "learning processes" - the factors that promote or retard them, their likely response to normal market incentives and their relationship to the broader macro and microeconomic environment, notably in his papers on the economics of R&D and learning-by-doing.
+Kenneth Arrow (1962; 1962a) pioneered ideas in examining the economics of these 'learning processes'-the factors that promote or retard them, their likely response to normal market incentives and their relationship to the broader macro and microeconomic environment, notably in his papers on the economics of R&D and learning-by-doing (See also Solow, 1957a).
 He called attention to the fact that while some knowledge was produced as a result of the deliberate allocation of resources to research and development, much of technical progress was a byproduct of production or investment.